 In order to register, be prepared to show the following documents:

 - Emissions test documents (in some jurisdictions)

 Beware of used car scams when buying from a private seller

 Fortunately, the vast majority of sellers are honest.
 However, there are a few common scams you should watch for before handing over your money.

-Title Washing.
 When a car is sold for salvage value, the law requires that fact to be reflected in the title.
 The title washing scam involves altering or falsifying a title to remove the salvage notation.
-An independent VIN check can help identify whether your car has a salvage history.
+An independent VIN check can help show whether your car has a salvage history.

 There are a few variations on this type of scam.
 In one of them, the private seller advertises a low price and then asks the buyer to pay for the car via wire transfer.
 The seller takes the money and doesn't provide the car, or provides one in worse condition, and the buyer loses out.

-The Guarantee Scam.
 Some sellers may promise a guarantee from a third-party money-transfer service like PayPal or Venmo.
-It is almost certainly a lie; third parties don't want to get involved with guaranteeing used cars.
+It is almost certainly a lie, as third parties don't want to get involved with guaranteeing used cars.

 To flush out a potential curbstoner, search for their phone number and email address on the internet.
 If it comes up associated with a long list of car ads, it may be a curbstoner.